Supporting & Affirming LGBTQ+ and Nonbinary Students

 School districts are also trying to prohibit the acknowledgment of transgender students and parents and censor the discussion of current events.

-For example, proposed policies at Pennridge School District would stifle normal classroom discussion about political issues that are integral to student learning and would have a chilling effect on issues related to race, gender and sexual orientation.
+For example, policies proposed in 2022 in Pennridge School District would stifle normal classroom discussion about political issues that are integral to student learning and would have a chilling effect on issues related to race, gender, and sexual orientation.
 The proposed policies were exceptionally overbroad and violated the First Amendment rights of students and teachers.
 Read ELC’s letter opposing proposed Pennridge School District policies to censor educators and restrict student expression.